ComputeCanada/magic_castle/docs/design.md

         ```

 3. `network.tf`: the `instances` map from `common/design` is used to generate a network interface (nic)
 for each host, and a public ip address for each host with the `public` tag.
-The local
-ip address retrieved from the nic of the instance tagged `puppet` is outputted as `puppetservers`.
     ```hcl
     resource "provider_network_interface" "nic" {
       for_each = module.design.instances